andrazgun/playwright_TA_project/README.md

 - **[Page Factory](https://www.lambdatest.com/blog/page-factory-in-selenium/)**: A design pattern to initialize and manage web elements.

 ### How To:

-- Browsers supported: Firefox, Chromium and Webkit.
+- Browsers supported: Firefox and Chromium.
 Execute tests in parallel:
 1. Set in config.properties the desired browser (i.e. firefox, chromium, webkit) and the thread.count (<=3 ideally).
 2. Set in RunCucumberTest the desired tags (i.e. @regression, @smoke, @yourCustomTag)